 - Out of pocket expenses;

-- The Compulsory Third Party Insurer (or "CTP Insurer") has obligations under the Motor Accident Insurance Act 1994, to meet your medical & rehabilitation needs during your motor accident claim, to ensure that you get the treatment and assistance you need for your injuries.
+- The Compulsory Third Party Insurer (or "CTP Insurer") has obligations under the Motor Accident Insurance Act 1994, to meet your medical and rehabilitation needs during your motor accident claim, to ensure that you get the treatment and assistance you need for your injuries.
 They will fund such things as physio treatment, surgery, specialist treatment, hospitalisation costs, medication expenses, counselling, medical aids and devices, home and vehicle modifications as well as the provision of care and assistance where required;

-- Where your injuries stop you from returning to work and you are struggling financially, you may be also entitled to an advance payment on damages to assist you financially whilst you are waiting for your motor accident claim to finalise;
+- Where your injuries stop you from returning to work and you are struggling financially, you may also be entitled to an advance payment on damages to assist you financially whilst you are waiting for your motor accident claim to finalise;

-- If your motor vehicle accident injury occurred on your way to or from work, during a work break, or during the course of your work, you are most likely entitled to claim workers' compensation benefits (or Workcover Statutory Benefits as they are also known), whilst you are recovering from your accident injuries.
+- If your motor vehicle accident injury occurred on your way to or from work, during a work break, or during the course of your work, you are most likely entitled to claim workers' compensation benefits (or WorkCover Statutory Benefits as they are also known), whilst you are recovering from your accident injuries.

 - There were 4731 motor accident claims in Qld in 2015;